maksimillian1/Jupita-Agent-Web-Typescript/README.md

 })
 ```

-However, the only required parameters is the `text` and the `client_id`.
-When you did not specify the others, here is some assumptions:
+However, the only required parameters is the `text` and the `client_id` parameters.
+If you do not specify others, below are the assumptions;

-- `message_type` is `MessageType.Agent`.
-Means, that the message comes from the agent -> client
+- `message_type` is `MessageType.Agent`, meaning that the message has come from an agent,
-- `isCall` is `false`
+- `isCall` is `false`,
 - `listener` is null, so no listener called.

 If the API returns 200 the response is an object;